rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 * `cau`
 * `dyn`

-Each of these branches have a list of attributes that add or subtract points.
+Each branch lists attributes that add or subtract points.
 The number of points depends on the level of the attribute.
 Attributes vary from 0.0 to 1.0.

 Here's an example of the `def` branch.